DrMoriarty/godot-applovin-max/README.md

 4. Enable **Custom Build** for using in Android.

+## Adapters

+The core module has only SDK for Applovin network.
+For using additional networks you should install specific adapters.
+For example install `applovinmax-facebook` for Facebook Audience Network.

 ## Usage

 Wrapper on gd-script will be in your autoloading list.
 Use global name `applovin_max` anywhere in your code to use API.